You are not alone.

 - Ongoing education and support

-Physicians, medical professionals and clinic staff may refer interested families/individuals to our programs and services using the Physician Fax Referral Form.
+Physicians, medical professionals and clinic staff may refer interested families/individuals to our programs and services using the Healthcare Practitioner Referral Form.

 Staff from non-medical community organizations may use the Programs and Services Referral Form to make referrals.

-King County Care Connections are funded by the City of Seattle Human Services Department and the local Area Agency on Aging for Seattle-King County, co-
+King County Connections is funded by the City of Seattle Human Services Department and the local Area Agency on Aging for Seattle-King County, co-

-sponsored by the City of Seattle Human Services Department, United Way of King County, and King County.
-Snohomish County Care Connections are funded by the Snohomish County Family Caregiver Support Program.
+sponsored by the City of Seattle Human Services Department.
+Snohomish County Connections is funded by the Snohomish County Family Caregiver Support Program.
 Community members throughout Washington and Northern Idaho may receive telephone-based care consultations from Masters-level clinicians on our Helpline at 1.800.272.3900.

 The Connections program is confidential and offered at no cost.
 Donations